Introduction to EGRET Confidence Intervals

 selected period) from the full set of replicates created by

-.
-These magnitudes are stored in the eBoot list.
-These
+magnitudes are stored in the eBoot list.
+These histograms serve the

-histograms serve the purpose of providing a graphical impression of the
+purpose of providing a graphical impression of the central tendency and

-is positive?” or “How sure are we that the decrease is at least a 20%
+“How sure are we that the decrease is at least a 20% decrease over the

-for Flow Normalized Concentration or for Flow Normalized Flux.
+produce histograms either for Flow Normalized Concentration or for Flow

 When creating a histogram it is important to carefully determine what “bins” to use.
 In this plot it is a good idea to make sure that the plot covers a range of both negative and positive values even though it might be the case that the entire range of the trend magnitudes is positive (or negative).
 The function is set up so that it defaults to setting up 10 bins and the bins are set to cover the full range of the magnitudes and at least cover magnitudes as low as -10% and as high as +10%.
 The bins are set up based on a minimum value (xMin), a maximum value (xMax), and a step size (xStep).
 The defaults used in an initial run can simply leave out these three arguments and will produce a plot.
 This first plot would not be suitable for publication or display, but is intended to guide the analyst to set these three arguments to produce a suitable plot.